Don't Miss Out! Now Booking Summer '23 Projects!

 If the driveway slopes moderately upwards towards the property the gate opener can be installed in the “pull to open” manner only if the bottom of the gates are set high enough to clear the ground where the gates reside when they are in the open position.
 Otherwise, plan for “push to open” installation.

-Heavy Slope Upwards To Home
+Heavy Slope Upwards Toward Home

 If the driveway slopes too heavily upward towards the home, the gate(s) will need to swing out towards the road (push to open) in order to clear the ground in the open position.

-Heavy Slope Upwards To Road
+Heavy Slope Upwards Toward Road

 If the driveway slopes heavily upwards towards the road, the gate opener should be installed in the “pull to open” fashion.